-Denial of authorization by the Supreme Court has the effect of returning the applicant to the Innovation Office.
-The Supreme Court may include a brief written explanation of the reasons for its denial to aid the applicant and Innovation Office in potentially rectifying the issue and resubmitting the proposed authorization.
+Denial of authorization by the Supreme Court has the effect of returning the application to the Innovation Office.
+The Supreme Court may include a brief written explanation of the reasons for its decision not to authorize the applicant.
+This information may guide the applicant in how to potentially resolve concerns and revise its application for reconsideration for authorization.
+However, to be clear, some (perhaps many) applicants may not be approved to enter or exit the Sandbox.